web-it-solutions/monitor_my-PV/README.md

 As you have to specify at least the IP address of your heating element for a working setup, I absolutely recommend it to go this way.

 ## Setup
-This is ajust a suggestion how a setup could look like.
+This is just a suggestion how a setup could look like.
 Feel free to adjust it to your needs or prerequisites.
 I already use Grafana to visualize data, therefore the docker image is mentioned down below.

 ### InfluxDB
 - Official docker image of [influxdb:1.8](https://hub.docker.com/layers/library/influxdb/1.8/images/sha256-c436689dc135f204734d63b82fd03044fa3a5205127cb2d1fa7398ff224936b1?context=explore)